 The device is now ready to be connected.
 Establish a connection between the Wear and computer using a USB cable and do the following:

 Check whether the bootloader is unlocked or not and if found locked, unlock it.
 Just remember that the device will erase entire User Data from the device just like it does on a phone/tablet.
 Later, you can flash (upgrading the device functionalities beyond its default build potential) the device to customize its specifications and potential.
-However, there are chances that the device may go into a Brick mode which is the worst that can happen as the state is unrecoverable from.
+However, there are chances that the device may go into a Brick mode which is the worst that can happen as the state is unrecoverable.

 On executing the ‘df’ command on ADB Shell, directories of the device will get listed consisting of the following: